alvarobartt/vertex-ai-huggingface/README.md

     `pip install google-cloud-aiplatform --upgrade`

 * `git lfs` needs to be installed for pulling / cloning models from the HuggingFace Hub.
+See the installation notes at https://git-lfs.com/.

 ## Contents